 What sets Amazon apart as an advertising platform has always been its data: the closed ecosystem of purchase intent, browsing behaviour, and commerce signals that no other player in the market can fully replicate.
 Two announcements in May 2026 made that advantage materially stronger, and they did it in opposite directions simultaneously.

 One move sends Amazon’s data out into inventory it does not own.
 The other brings an entirely new audience type in from outside.
-Together they make amazons CTV proposition the most addressable it’s every been.
+Together they make amazons CTV proposition the most addressable it’s ever been.

 Data Going out: Amazon Audiences on Netflix